DefectDojo/django-DefectDojo/docs/content/en/running/upgrading.md

 BEFORE UPGRADING:
 - Upgrade to 1.15.x first before upgrading to 2.0.0, otherwise you will brick you instance.

-Now follow usual steps to upgrade as described above.
+Now follow the usual steps to upgrade as described above.

 AFTER UPGRADING
 - Check if all your endpoints could be migrated succesfully, go to: https://<defect-dojo-url>/endpoint/migrate.